Thursday, July 7, 2016

 In 375 Emperor Gratian, a nominal Christian, dropped the title because of its connection to pagan Roman religion.
 But it was promptly picked up by the supposedly Christian bishop of Rome who became known as Pope Damasus

-The title has no Christian significance; he coveted it simply for the power it implied.
+The title has no Christian significance; Damasus wanted it simply for the power it implied.

-By taking the title Pontifex Maximus, Pope Francis and all his predecessors are acknowledging that their authority descends, not from Peter or Jesus, but from pagan Rome.
+By taking the title Pontifex Maximus, Pope Francis and all his predecessors are acknowledging that their authority descends, not from Peter, or from Jesus, but from pagan Rome.

 Now, none of this really qualifies as “evil,” as my headline suggests.
 So their priests are using a pagan title - and pagan garb, and pagan rites - but so what?